-Soft and fluffy Chocolate Chip Banana Cake Cookies have a tender crumb in bite-sized form.
+Soft and fluffy Banana Cake Cookies have a tender crumb in bite-sized form and are bursting with chocolate chips.
 They’re kind of like a muffin top meets a cookie meets a bite of cake…which means you’re totally welcome to enjoy them as a breakfast cookie or dessert.

 This might be the most out-of-the-box and “just happened upon” recipes here at Fork in the Kitchen.
 It’s a recipe that just kind of happened because I had one too many leftover bananas and while I love banana bread, and banana cake, I wondered if I could make a cross between the two.
 A cookie, in fact, because who doesn’t love banana and chocolate together, and warm cookies?

 Banana cookies are what I was after, and what I got wasn’t a chewy crisp cookie, but rather a cookie resembling the tender crumb of a cake, with a light, fluffy texture.
 Like a cake and a muffin top together, but in cookie form.
 Plus a bright banana flavor throughout, paired with melty chocolate?
 Sold.